daan-caljon/HINet/README.md

 # HINet: Heterogeneous Interference Network
-This repository provides the code for the paper *"Estimating treatment effects in networks using domain adversarial learning"*.
+This repository provides the code for the paper *"Estimating treatment effects in networks by learning exposure mappings"*.

 The structure of the code is as follows:
 ```